sdsc-ordes/technical-presentation/src/presentations/presentation-1/includes/acknowledgement.md

 Thanks to the following contributors who fixed typos and mistakes:

-- The ORDES Team at SDSC, who helped me in fixing typos/bugs.
+- The ORDES Team at SDSC, who helped me fixing typos & bugs.

+- Michael Kefeder & Stefan Tüx who allowed me to attend the [Rust Fest](https://rustfest.ch) and the community pointing me to interesting teaching material.

 External: